SignHealth Privacy Statement

 • assess SignHealth’s readiness to meet the new Regulation

 • identify gaps across the organisation and implement work to address them

 • oversee the development and implementation of policies, procedures and approaches around data protection across the organisation

 • continually monitor and improve SignHealth’s compliance with the GDPR

 • raise awareness of the GDPR across the organisation and champion best practice in relation to information security and data protection

-The Governance & Performance Manager role is currently being covered by Craig Nightingale, who can be contacted by email at
+The Head of Governance & Strategy role is currently being covered by Paul Howes, who can be contacted by email at